 Katherine was a choreographer/performer for 23 years, then a costume/clothing designer for many more.
 She continues to nourish her creative side with a rich diet of photography and digital art – taking a cue from Julia Child, “… try new recipes, learn from your mistakes, and above all have fun!”
 As Operations Manager for Paradise City since the beginning, she provides front-line management services with our artists, and also ensures that on-site show office operations run smoothly.
 When you come to a Paradise City show, you may not see Katherine, but you’ll hear her – she’s the mellifluous ‘Voice of Paradise City’ – making all of the PA announcements… come by and visit her in the show office!

 With a background in the arts, custom clothing and then technology, Liz Trynosky came to Paradise City Arts Festivals as a part-time computer consultant in 1996.
 As a full-time employee she has been instrumental in keeping Paradise City’s office infrastructure well-maintained, whether it is upgrading hardware and software, troubleshooting or enabling staff productivity.
-Liz has also been responsible for managing the content on the Paradise City website, with a current focus on the very popular Artist Showcase.
+Liz worked on our current website and is also responsible for designing and managing the Paradise City emails to artists and patrons.
 You may not see Liz in person very much, yet she is a dedicated key member of the Paradise City “family”.